oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/updating-the-pipeline-to-output-the-artifacts.md

 Now we'll create  the artifact registry, this will hold the Kubernetes manifests output from the build process.

-  1. Navigate to the Artifact registry service page - Click the "Hamburger" menu, then selct **Developer Services** then click on **Artifact Registry**
+  1. Navigate to the Artifact registry service page - Click the "Hamburger" menu, then select **Developer Services** then click on **Artifact Registry**

   ![](images/artifact-reg-access-service.png)